Back

 When a person experiences a situation that makes them anxious, the amygdala (the group of cells that regulate emotions) sends stress signals to the hypothalamus, which is essentially the brain's command center.
 The hypothalamus activates the sympathetic nervous system, which stimulates the adrenal glands to release adrenaline into the bloodstream.
 This increases your heart rate, raises your blood pressure, and makes you breathe faster.

-Sounds like fear, right?
+It sounds like fear, right?
 Scientists agree that the two are very similar in many ways.
 However, there is an important difference: fear is a reaction to a specific threat (like standing on a cliff), while anxiety is a fear of the unknown.

 Psychologist David Barlow explains: "At the heart of this structure is a feeling of helplessness that focuses primarily on possible future threats, dangers, or other negative events.
 Unlike fear, where there is imminent danger."